-There are a few reasons why having a website is vital to the longevity of your business, and makes good business sense:
+Having a website is vital to the longevity of your business and makes good business sense.

 Consider this – many customers will not use certain products or services if they cannot get information online.
+This is especially true for local businesses.
 Solving this problem is easy.
-You get to speak to people, and can showcase testimonials that add validity to your business.
+You get to speak to people and can showcase testimonials that add validity to your business.

-Your website allows you to tell your story how you want, and when you want.
+Your website allows you to tell your story how you want and when you want.
 Although you cannot control what someone says about your organisation, you can influence what different audiences think of you.
-Your website speaks volumes as to who you are and why your products and services outshine the competition.

 Your content can make a tremendous difference.
 Once you have the right content that will continue to attract an audience, your brand will start to become viewed as an industry resource.
 This provides exposure and helps build loyalty.

 A website will consolidate everything into digestible areas for your readers.
 You can utilize whitepapers, add videos and more.
 The website is your brand’s personal showcase.
 You only get one time to impress your audiences.

 Small Business Web Design: Essential Ingredients Checklist

 A small business website design should be developed with a larger concept in mind.
 It should reflect professionalism and growth.